-Fair Value of Financial Instruments and Derivative Financial Instruments approximate their fair values because of the short maturity of these items.
+The Company has adopted FASB's accounting standards for Disclosure about Derivative Financial Instruments and Fair Value of Financial Instruments.
+The carrying amounts of cash, receivables, accounts payable and accrued liabilities, and shareholder loan approximate their fair values because of the short maturity of these items.
 Certain fair value estimates may be subject to and involve uncertainties and matters of significant judgment, and, therefore, cannot be determined with precision.
 Changes in assumptions could significantly affect these estimates.
 The Company does not hold or issue financial instruments for trading purposes, nor does it utilize derivative instruments in the management of its foreign exchange, commodity price, or interest rate market risks.